Ask the Moon to Come

-Over the years I have released several collections that focus on different aspect of the night sky, constellations, the moon and its phases, moon spirits, dreams, and introspection.
+Over the years I have released several collections that focus on different aspects of the night sky, constellations, the moon and its phases, moon spirits, dreams, and introspection.
 Ask the Moon to Come is the most recent collection and is, by far, the most cohesive.

 This collection, more than any others, holds deep personal meaning.
 Ask the Moon to Come ties together threads and memories from my childhood.
 It connects with a beloved Lady in the Moon story-turned-meditation that has been a longtime comfort, a source of insight and wisdom, and a beacon of hope in dark times.
-As I was developing the concepts for these pieces, the breath-taking meaning behind Sara Bareilles’ song Satellite Call came to mind and was integrated alongside other inspiration found in Rumi, Hafiz, Sappho, Pablo Neruda, and more.
+As I was developing the concepts for these pieces, the breath-taking meaning behind Sara Bareilles’ song Satellite Call came to mind and was integrated alongside other inspiration found in Rumi, Hafiz, Sappho, Pablo Neruda, Clarissa Pinkola Estes, and more.